 Plant seeds of Mexican sunflower plants in the ground in spring, when danger of frost has passed.
 Sow directly into moist soil, pressing the seeds in and wait for germination, which normally occurs in 4 to 10 days.
 Don’t cover the seeds, as they need light for germination.

-Allow plenty of room when planting, about two feet between plants, and the Tithonia Mexican sunflower plants will normally stay within their boundaries.
+Allow plenty of room when planting, about 2 feet (61 cm.) between plants, and the Tithonia Mexican sunflower plants will normally stay within their boundaries.

 Mexican Sunflower Care

 Mexican sunflower care is minimal.
 They don’t require much in the way of water, nor do they need fertilizing.